 The Cane Corso is in the Mastiff family, but unlike most Mastiffs (such as the English or Argentinean) he is not good with children.
 Like other dogs in this section, you can find sites that say they are great with children in their family group.
 These dogs are large, heavy, powerful canines, and I would not suggest anyone risk it.

 Cane Corsos are standoffish and only like the company of their family.
 They generally do not want to be around any of your friends or other animals.
 These dogs are intelligent and easy to train, but still require a strong, experienced trainer due to their temperament.
 The Cane Corso needs a ton of socialization as a puppy to be manageable.

 Despite this, when they are with their family, they are friendly, playful dogs.
 In fact, Cane Corsos do not like to be away from their owner.
-They become depressed and destructive if left alone too long.
+They become depressed and destructive if left alone too long, and quickly develop anxiety problems.
 These dogs tolerate all sorts of weather, but they do not like apartments.
 They need to be exercised regularly, and need a yard in which to run around and explore.

 Believe it or not, these are some of the best watch dogs.
 While they are affectionate and friendly to their owners, even children, they do not like strangers.
 Chihuahuas have the deserved reputation as ankle bitters.
 If there is a stranger around, you will know it.

 These dogs do not tolerate extremes in temperature, preferring a mild climate.
 They do not need a lot of exercise and are great for apartment living.
 Chihuahuas are great for first time pet owners.
 The main thing to remember, like with all purebreds, breeding is important.
 Unfortunately, inbreeding has created a lot of nervous, neurotic Chihuahuas.
 You need to get your dog from a reputable source.